As a new Honda Accord owner, we got a big surprise when our Catalytic Converter got stolen. We replaced it and put on a Cat Clamp for good measure.

 Table of Contents

-Since we first published this, there have been a few other catalytic converter lock devices released.
-And thieves have been stealing more!
+Since we first published this, catalytic converter theft has skyrocketed.
+There have been a few other catalytic converter lock devices released to meet an overwhelming demand for people looking to prevent catalytic converter theft.

 The CatStrap looks nice with an alarm option, but the overall Cat Strap theft deterrent appearance doesn’t look substantial to me.
 If you’ve got experience with installing the CatStrap, or have one, let us know in the comments below!